datacamp/authoring/docs/mobile/exercises/README.md

 distractors (AKA wrong answers).
 Each individual distractor in the list has two
 elements: `option`, the incorrect answer itself, and `feedback`, the feedback message that students will see if they incorrectly choose that distractor.

+[Reorder](reorder.md) and [Tap](tap.md) exercises in particular have special requirements.
+Refer to the documentation pages of those exercise types for more information.

 # Other available blocks